mjthasle/IFS-Python/README.md

 # IFS-Python

-A tool for generating fractal images using iterated function systems in python.
+A streamlit app for generating fractal images using iterated function systems.